-The following factors expose Transelec to foreign exchange risk:
+The following factors expose Transelec to foreign exchange risk (since Chilean peso is the functional currency):

-- The revenues of its subsidiary are denominated in U.S. dollars. - Transelec carries out several types of transactions in U.S. dollars (construction contracts, import purchases, etc.). - Maintains accounts receivables in US dollars. - Maintains a Cross Currency Cwap contract that compensates the risks of exchange rates on the last international issuance, amounting to a notional amount equivalent to US\$375 million. - Maintains lease contracts that generate income indexed to US dollars.
+- Transelec carries out several types of transactions in U.S. dollars (construction contracts, import purchases, etc.). - Maintains accounts receivables in UF and US dollars. - Maintains a Cross Currency Swap contract that compensates the risks of exchange rates on the last international issuance, amounting to a notional amount equivalent to US\$375 million. - Maintains lease contracts that generate income indexed to US dollars.